 Tendinopathy is a common condition that can cause discomfort, pain, and frustration, whether you’re an athlete or simply someone dealing with repetitive movements in everyday life.
-At Melbourne Massage and Treatment, Fitzroy North, Giovanni specializes in helping individuals navigate the recovery process and get back to their normal activities pain-free.
+At Melbourne Massage and Treatment, Fitzroy North, Giovanni specialises in helping individuals navigate the recovery process and get back to their normal activities pain-free.
 If you’re wondering how to recover from a tendinopathy, here is a blog with advice and tips on healing effectively and efficiently.

 What is Tendinopathy?